ITHit/WebDAVServerSamplesTypeScript/README.md

 ## Running the Sample

-After cloning the project navigate to the sample root folder and execute the following command:
+Navigate to the sample root folder and execute the following command:

 `npm i`